Frequently Asked Questions

 Is therapy right for me?

 There are many reasons people decide to seek out therapy.
-Therapists can provide support, problem-solving skills, tools and techniques, and coping strategies for issues such as anger management, anxiety, relationship issues, unresolved childhood issues, and stress management.
+Therapists can provide support, problem-solving skills, tools and techniques, and coping strategies for issues such as anger management, anxiety, addiction, relationship issues, unresolved childhood issues, and stress management.

 Many people find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or help guide you in the direction of a solution.

-The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
+The benefits you obtain from therapy depend on how you use the process and put into practice what you learn.

 Some of the benefits available from therapy include: